structurizr/structurizr.github.io/commands/12-validate/index.md

 # validate

-The ```validate``` command allows you to validate a JSON/DSL workspace.
+The `validate` command allows you to validate a JSON/DSL workspace.

 ## Options

-- -workspace: The path or URL to the workspace JSON/DSL file (required)
+- `-workspace`: The path or URL to the workspace JSON/DSL file (required)

 ## Example